AvallonAppsDev/db-abridged-soundboard-change-log/README.md

 # db-abridged-soundboard-change-log
+Update 2.2 - 40 more veggie sounds
+- Added 40 more sounds for veggie boy.
+I was lazy so I stalled putting this update out.
+- Next wednesday will have 25 sounds for goku as well as bulma.
+Additionally every other week will see a new update for the rest of summer. i.e: the 17th will have an update then the 31st.
+- I will finish optimizing for the next update.
+- Keep supporting TFS and the official release

 Update 2.1 - (UI and Optimization) -  Mostly Boring tech stuff
 - Added moving tabs to allow for more sounds to be added without compromising space for names.
 - Removed the issue that allows more than one sound to play at a time.